-FAWCO Alumnae USA (FAUSA) hosted the Interim Conference at the Boston Park Plaza Hotel with the theme, 'Make History.'
-Forty-one clubs participated, three of them new - Munich International Women's Club, American Woman's Club of Lagos, and the American Women's Association of Dubai - bringing the total FAWCO membership to 75 clubs.
+FAWCO Alumnae USA (FAUSA) hosted the Interim Conference at the Boston Park Plaza Hotel with the theme Make History.
+Forty-one clubs participated, three of them new - Munich International Women's Club, American Women's Club of Lagos, and the American Women's Association of Dubai - bringing the total FAWCO membership to 75 clubs.

-President Kathleen Simon reaffirmed the importance of cooperation among women and the impact such cooperation can have on our host communities.
-On the eve of the Federation's 80th Anniversary, she stated, "Now more than ever, we are expected, and we owe it to ourselves, to give back to our communities and the world; through FAWCO we have the chance to make a difference, today, tomorrow, and for the next 80 years."
+President Kathleen Simon reaffirmed the importance of cooperation among women and the impact that it can have on our host communities.
+On the eve of FAWCO'S 80th Anniversary, she stated, "Now more than ever, we are expected, and we owe it to ourselves, to give back to our communities and the world; through FAWCO we have the chance to make a difference, today, tomorrow, and for the next 80 years."

-The president spoke of recent success in increasing member club support through interaction between clubs at regional meetings and newly created club workshops in which individuals share experience and expertise.
-Communication has been improved using e-newsletters and e-bulletins from Headquarters, Task Forces and liaisons.
-Another board goal was to increase website effectiveness.
+Interaction between clubs has been at regional meetings and newly created club workshops in which individuals share experience and expertise.
+Communication has been through e-newsletters and e-bulletins from Headquarters, Task Forces and liaisons.
+A board goal was to increase website effectiveness.
 A Technical Advisory Group (TAG) was appointed to evaluate the website and set guidelines for optimizing its use and structure within overall communication channels.
-Catherine Connor (AWC Hamburg) spearheaded TAG.
-Its recommendations influenced the dynamic new website inaugurated in September 2009: a new advertising rate card, migration to an alternative web hosting company, and a better-priced web hosting offer.
+Catherine Conner, AWC Hamburg, spearheaded TAG.
+Its recommendations influenced the new website inaugurated in September 2009; a new advertising rate card; migration to an alternative web hosting company; and a better-priced web- hosting offer.

-The board conducted a survey for a new tagline, and the vote was: FAWCO...serving overseas Americans and the international community since 1931.
+After a survey for a new tagline, and the vote was: FAWCO...serving overseas Americans and the international community since 1931.

-As a founding member of the Alliance for Military and Overseas Voting Rights (AMOVR), FAWCO contributed during the year to the ground-breaking Military and Overseas Voter Empowerment Act (MOVE), setting new standards for Federal elections; it again partnered with Overseas Vote Foundation, reaffirming FAWCO's leadership in the field of overseas voting.
-The NGO team expanded to include UN NGO Advocates and a UN NGO Youth Coordinator, while the NGO Director worked directly with the task force chairs on global issues.
-FAWCO again honored Eleanor Roosevelt through its sponsorship of the Girl's Leadership Workshop in Val Kill, New York
+As a founding member of the Alliance for Military and Overseas Voting Rights (AMOVR), FAWCO contributed to the ground-breaking Military and Overseas Voter Empowerment Act (MOVE) that set new standards for Federal elections; it again partnered with Overseas Vote Foundation, reaffirming FAWCO'S leadership in the field of overseas voting.
+The NGO team expanded to include UN NGO Advocates and a UN NGO Youth Coordinator; the NGO Director worked directly with the task force chairs on global issues.
+FAWCO honored Eleanor Roosevelt through its sponsorship of the Girl's Leadership Workshop in Val Kill, New York.

-The board applauded the proposals from individuals, member clubs and task forces for the FAWCO Target Program, initiated in Vilnius as a four-year fundraising effort to bring a critical global issue to the attention of the extended FAWCO community and the world.
-The three finalists were: Empowering Women through Education (Anne Cameron-Rutschmann for AWC Zurich); Maternal Health (Regina Weber and Sylvia Behrman, co-chairs of the Health Issues Task Force); Water (Anne van Oorschot and Kris Smith, co-chairs of the Environmental Task Force, and on the behalf of AIWC Casablanca and the Barcelona Women's Network).
-Following the vote by member clubs, WATER was chosen as the Target Issue where FAWCO can truly make a difference.
+Proposals for the FAWCO Target Program, initiated in Vilnius as a four-year fundraising effort to bring a critical global issue to the attention of the extended FAWCO community, came from individuals and clubs.
+The three finalists were: Empowering Women through Education (Anne Cameron-Rutschmann for AWC Zurich); Maternal Health (Regina Weber and Sylvia Behrman, co-chairs of the Health Issues Task Force); Water (Anne van Oorschot and Kris Smith, co-chairs of the Environment Task Force, and on the behalf of AIWC Casablanca and the Barcelona Women's Network).
+WATER was chosen as the Target Issue where FAWCO can truly make a difference.

-In response to the earthquake in Haiti, the FAWCO Board activated the FAWCO Emergency Relief Fund and sent \$21,000 to Oxfam America.
+In response to the earthquake in Haiti, the Board activated the FAWCO Emergency Relief Fund and sent \$21,000 to Oxfam America.

-The FAWCO Foundation awarded \$36,000 to the Educational Award and Development Grant recipients.
-Melissa Mash (AW Surrey) was elected president of The Foundation for 2010-2012.
-A proportion of the silent auction proceeds was given to the Conference host charity, American Overseas Domestic Violence Crisis Center.
+The FAWCO Foundation awarded \$36,000 to the Education Award and Development Grant recipients.
+Melissa Mash, AW Surrey, was elected president of The Foundation.
+A proportion of the silent auction proceeds was given to the Conference host charity, Americans Overseas Domestic Violence Crisis Center.